FROeHlyEisvogel/Smart-ClimaSens/README.md

 Which knowledge or skills are needed to build a Smart-ClimaSens device?
 -----------------------------------------------------------------------
 All you need is basic knowledge in soldering.

+The Smart-ClimaSens can be used with pimatic, an installation guide can be found here: